 I have not been able to locate a list of best times, similar to what Concept 2 does with popular Skierg and Rowing Erg distances.

 Note: If you’re riding the 5-mile using the Schwinn Airdyne, please make sure it is the large fan version, not the small fan.
 Large fan bikes provide more air resistance.
-One more consideration for Schwinn Airdyne users… it’s been reviewed by many that the newer generation bikes (Assault Airbike) have an increased level of resistance.
+One more consideration for Schwinn Airdyne users… it’s been reviewed by many that the newer generation bikes (Assault Airbike, Amazon) have an increased level of resistance.

 I cannot quantify how much harder the Assault bike compared over the Airdyne, but I’ve read some people speculate there is up to 40% more resistance using current generation bikes like the Assault.

 My finishing times do not reflect a 40% increase in resistance.
 Not sure where people are getting this from.

 I can speak to SOME increase in fan resistance with the Assault Bike, but not like Mike Boyle did on this blog post.